 4. Pink Discharge

 A pink coloration in your discharge indicates some light bleeding.
 It occurs when you are spotting at the onset of your period.
 It can also indicate implantation in early pregnancy, or ovulation.

 Also, pink discharge might be due to light bleeding after rough intercourse or something that causes tears or irritation in the vagina.

 This type of vaginal discharge has an egg-white like consistency.
 It is the most normal type.

 It can be for self-cleansing, seen during ovulation (the cervical mucus), experienced in pregnancy due to hormone changes, or seen during sexual arousal, when it comes to lubricate the vagina.

-As there is a variation in colour, so also is there a variation in the odour of vaginal discharge.
+As there is a variation in vaginal discharge color, so also is there a variation in the smell of vaginal discharge.